yjiang1234/SyntheticImageGenerator/README.md

 **5. Labeling:** Each ellipse has a unique label in the instance segmentation image.

+**6. Gaussian Noises**: A Gaussian noise that affects every pixel independently are added to the image to mimic microscope camera noise.

-**6. Saving output:** The generated image (fluorescent image in uint16 and labeled image as uint8) are saved as PNG files
+**7. Saving output:** The generated image (fluorescent image in uint16 and labeled image as uint8) are saved as PNG files